-There were no transfers between Level 1 and 2 for assets measured at fair value on a recurring basis during the reporting period.
-(2021: no transfers)
+There were no transfers between Level 1 and 2 for assets measured at fair value on a recurring basis during the reporting period for consistency with the other narratives that present comparative information (2022: no transfers).

 b.
-Valuation Techniques and Inputs Used to Measure Level 2 Fair Values
+Valuation Techniques and Inputs Used to Measure Level 2 Fair Values c.
+Valuation Techniques and Unobservable Inputs Used to Measure Level 3 Fair Values